-"the management of the organisation's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 1.3.
+"the management of the organisation's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."

+- 1.3.
 The Council is responsible for its treasury decisions and activity.
 No treasury management activity is without risk.
 The successful identification, monitoring and control of risk are integral element to treasury management activities and include Credit and Counterparty Risk, Liquidity Risk, Market or Interest Rate Risk, Refinancing Risk and Legal and Regulatory Risk. - 1.4.
-The strategy takes into account the impact of the Council's Revenue Budget and Capital Programme on the Balance Sheet position, the current and projected Treasury position (Appendix A), the Prudential Indicators and the outlook for interest rates (Appendix B). - 1.5.
-The purpose of this TMSS is to approve: - Treasury Management Strategy for 2011-12 (Borrowing Section 3, Investments Section 5) - Prudential Indicators (NB: the Authorised Limit is a statutory limit) - MRP Statement Section 7 - Use of Specified and Non-Specified Investments Appendices C & D - 1.6.
+The strategy takes into account the impact of the Council's Revenue Budget and Capital Programme on the Balance Sheet position, the current and projected Treasury position (Annex 9a(i), the Prudential Indicators and the outlook for interest rates (Annex 9a(ii). - 1.5.
+The purpose of this TMSS is to approve: - Treasury Management Strategy for 2011-12 (Borrowing Section 3, Investments -Section 5) - Prudential Indicators (NB: the Authorised Limit is a statutory limit) - MRP Statement Section 7 - Use of Specified and Non-Specified Investments Annexes 9a(iii) & 9a(iv) - 1.6.
 The Council approved the adoption of the CIPFA Treasury Management Code on 22 April 2002.
-The Council has incorporated the changes from the revised CIPFA Code of Practice into its treasury policies, procedures and practices. - 1.7.
+The Council has incorporated the changes from the revised CIPFA Code of Practice into its treasury policies, procedures and practices.
+However, the revised Code of Practice has amended the Treasury Management Policy Statement and this was approved at Council on 16 February 2010. - 1.7.
 All treasury activity will comply with relevant statute, guidance and accounting standards.